emfcamp/volunteer-handbook/handbook.md

 [^1]:  Bikeshedding (or ‘too many cooks’) is the process of
-    conversations getting bogged down in highly specific and/or inconsiquential details see: [Parkinson's Law of
+    conversations getting bogged down in highly specific and/or inconsequential details see: [Parkinson's Law of
     Triviality](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality)